dell/helm-charts/CONTRIBUTING.md

 An Issue __must__ be created before submitting any pull request.
 Any pull request that is created should be linked to an Issue.

 ## Branching Strategy
-We are following a scaled trunk branching strategy where short-lived branches are created off of the master branch.
-When coding is complete, the branch is merged back into master after being approved in a pull request code review.
+We are following a scaled trunk branching strategy where short-lived branches are created off of the main branch.
+When coding is complete, the branch is merged back into main after being approved in a pull request code review.

 Steps to create a branch for a bug fix or feature:
 1. Fork the repository.
-2. Create a branch off of the master branch.
+2. Create a branch off of the main branch.
 The branch name should be descriptive and include the chart name, the bug fix it contains or the release # associated with the version update being made to the chart.
 3. Update the chart and commit to your branch.
 Note: The chart version must be updated if any change is made to the chart.
 See [Versioning](./charts/VERSIONING.md)
-4. If other code changes have merged into the upstream master branch, perform a rebase of those changes into your branch.
+4. If other code changes have merged into the upstream main branch, perform a rebase of those changes into your branch.
-5. Open a pull request between your branch and the upstream master branch.
+5. Open a pull request between your branch and the upstream main branch.
 This will trigger a GitHub action to lint the chart in question.
 6. Once your pull request has merged, GitHub actions will take care of creating a chart release, packaging the chart, and making the new version available in the Helm repo.

-Release branches will be created from the master branch near the time of a planned release when all features are completed.
+Release branches will be created from the main branch near the time of a planned release when all features are completed.
 Only critical bug fixes will be merged into the feature branch at this time.
-All other bug fixes and features can continue to be merged into the master branch.
+All other bug fixes and features can continue to be merged into the main branch.
 When a feature branch is stable, the branch will be tagged for release and the release branch will be deleted.

 ## Code Reviews